fredlau95/Oracle_cdc/README.md

 Use this command on the ssh key you downloaded

+You only need to run chmood on macbooks

 `chmod 400 your key name`

 `ssh -i "ssh key name here" opc@"your vm ip address here"`